 Cycling Tenerife is about as good as it gets.

-During Northern Hemisphere winter, Tenerife cycling training camps are abundant.
-But the island is also a major "sun and sand" holiday destination, with lots of hotels, water parks and beaches that make it a great choice if you're with family.
+The island is also a major “sun and sand” holiday destination, with lots of hotels, water parks and beaches that make Tenerife cycling holidays a great choice if you’re with family.
+See our pick of the best hotels for cyclists.

-Fancy road cycling Tenerife?
+Fancy road cycling in Tenerife?

 Start with our video that gives you the best of Tenerife by bike.